Pewejekubam/qbd-to-gnucash/doc/build.prompt.md

 📌 Do not implement GUI support, QIF workflows, or list types beyond `!ACCNT`.

-Let me know once those are complete and ready for the next phase (`account_tree.py`, validation suite, and `accounts.py` orchestration).
+Let me know once those changes in the #codebase are complete and ready for the next phase (`account_tree.py`, validation suite, and `accounts.py` orchestration).

 ---

 Great.
-Now proceed with the next phase as defined in the PRD.
+Now proceed with the next phase as defined in the PRD in the #codebase.

 Please generate the following modules: